nasiridrishi/ChoppingMachine/README.md

 2. Make sure to install dependent hologram plugin:
    DecentHolograms: https://www.spigotmc.org/resources/decentholograms-1-8-1-20-2-papi-support-no-dependencies.96927/

+## Special features

+1. If there is a mushroom/flowers around the machine, machine will destroy itself and drop machine item.
+2. Machine will get a insta boost and chop down all found tree logs instantly if it comes in contact with Spong or Ice Block.

 ## Commands(/chopper)

 - /chopper give <player> <machineType> - Gives player a chopping machine of given type.
 [Permission: